trovu/trovu/Shortcut-URLs.md

 `{%IATA-Code\|transform=uppercase}` | ... with a transformation definition.
 See Transforming below.
 `{$language}` | configured language `{$now\|output=HH-mm}` | current date and time, attribute output defines the output format which must be based on [momentjs's format](https://momentjs.com/docs/#/parsing/string-formats/).
 Default is `HH-mm`.

+## Input encoding

+...

+## Argument types

+### *date*

+The input will be parsed as a date.

+- American and European inputs will be distinguished.
+- An input containing only a number will be assumed as a day of month.
+- A date in the future will be enforced.
+- Also relative inputs are possible.
+- Weekday abbreviations are understood, too.
+The language is assumed from the configured language.
+- With the attribute `output`, an output format based on [momentjs's format](https://momentjs.com/docs/#/parsing/string-formats/) can be specified.
+Defaults to YYYY-MM-DD.